surajshende247/workshop1/README.md

 What is Android ?
 >Android is a mobile operating system based on a modified version of the Linux kernel and other open source software, designed primarily for touchscreen mobile devices such as smartphones and tablets.

-Tools Required
+Required Skills
->1.Basucs of Java
+>1.Basics of Java
+ 2.Basics of XML

 ## Milestone 2 :clock930: